Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Styling

-Org and Experience Builder Themes Available Available Available Available
+Direct Styling Org and Experience Builder Themes Pixel-Perfect Styling

 Both Dynamic Forms and flows respect declarative theming features.
-If you need control beyond what Salesforce Themes or Experience Builder Branding Sets support, you need the wide open spaces of LWC.
+If you need control beyond what Salesforce Themes, or Experience Builder Branding Sets, or LWR Experience Sites support, consider a programmatic solution.

 Layout

-Dynamic Forms supports two-column layouts.
-Dynamic Forms can be broken up into individual sections with fields.
+Dynamic Forms supports two-column layouts and can be broken up into individual sections with fields.
 These sections can be placed in components such as tabs and accordions to create easy to use and organized layouts.

 Flows can optionally be rendered using the new Section component.
 With sections, you can add up to four columns and as many sections as you want on the flow screen.
 The component is also responsive to screen width, so it can work on smaller screens.
 Lastly, it gives you the ability to apply conditional visibility to the entire section, making it easier to mass-apply visibility to multiple fields within the section.
 Flow Sections also support column headers and gives an accordion-like experience where users can collapse the entire section by clicking on the label.